What does Bernard mean?

 Bernard is a very prominent first name for men (#142 out of 1220, Top 12%) and also a very prominent surname for all people (#864 out of 150436, Top 1%).
 (2000 U.S. Demographics)

 Displayed below is a comparison of the usage of the boy name Bernard and related names.
 Barnard, Barney, Barnie, Bear (#1333 from recent data), Bernardino, Bernardo (#1482), Bernhard, Bernie, Berry and Bjorn are the prominent variation forms of Bernard listed in the Top 1000.
-These boy names were at the top of their popularity during the years 1900-1909 and have become much less popular since, with forms such as Bernard, Bernardo, Bernhard, Bernie and Berry falling out of style.
+These boy names were at the top of their popularity during the years 1900-1909 (usage of 0.4173%) and have become much less popular since, with forms such as Bernard, Bernardo, Bernhard, Bernie and Berry falling out of style.
 (2014 Birth Statistics)